Ketibansapi/aiamern/README.md

-# Profilizer
+# AIA_Fullstack101

-> An amazing web application for creating profile and start social networking
+> Build a full-stack web application for social networking powered by MERN stack

+> Deployed link:

+> Source code:

+> Technologies used:

+> Testing:

+# Checkout the flickr web app too!

+> Build a react application implemented with flickr API to boost the photos

+> Deployed link:

+> Source code:

+> Technologies used:

+> Testing:

 ## Quick Start